Frequently Asked Questions Regarding the COBRA Continuation Notice Process

-The COBRA/Continuation Notice process (Process) has been centralized and is the responsibility of the UWSA Service Center (UWSC).
+The COBRA/Continuation Notice process (Process) has been centralized and is the responsibility of UW-Shared Services (UWSS).
 The specific language in the Notice is determined by Job Data Action/Reason Codes.

 What generates a COBRA Notice?

 COBRA notices will be generated for certain Job Data changes entered into HRS, or life events for removal of dependents causing a cancellation of benefits.
 COBRA Notices will include information for all Benefit Plans the employee and/or dependents are enrolled in.
 Events that will generate COBRA/Continuation Notices include:1.
 Termination of employment

 2. Movement between Benefit Programs resulting in a loss of benefits